 - Peppers and beans: Both do well once the soil is warm and the bed gets full sun.

 Start with two or three crops rather than filling the bed with ten different things.
 Lettuce and herbs are the lowest-risk starting point.
-Once you’ve seen how the bed performs through a full growing season, you’ll know which conditions you’re working with.
+Once you’ve seen how the bed performs through a full growing season, you’ll know what conditions you’re working with.

 Conclusion